 With unemployment currently standing at a 17-year low, and at a time when “we haven’t seen corporate profits this high and with equity markets at a record high, there’s still a substantial group of working Americans who just are not benefiting from that,” said Martin Whittaker, CEO of Just Capital.
 “It doesn’t surprise me that workers, and how a company treats its workers, is front and center.”

 The survey likely reveals a missed opportunity for companies that want to promote social responsibility to entice consumers or employees who increasingly say they prefer to spend money with (or work for) businesses that reflect their values.
 In fact, according to the survey, 85% of Americans reported that they would pay more for a product associated with “just” business practices, while 79% claim they’d take a pay cut to work at such a firm.

-Some companies have make a name for themselves by paying better wages or offering more generous benefits to their employees.
-Costco’s relatively generous pay and benefit structure is often held out as an exemplar in the retail industry.
-But Whittaker suggests a growing transparency about worker pay through social media and sites like Glassdoor or PayScale could lead to a more strategic advantage for companies to promote.
+Some companies have made a name for themselves by paying better wages or offering more generous benefits to their employees.
+Costco’s relatively generous pay and benefits structure is often held out as an exemplar in the retail industry.
+But Whittaker suggests growing transparency about worker pays through social media and sites like Glassdoor or PayScale could lead to a more strategic advantage for companies to promote.

-Whittaker noted one thing that caught him by surprise with the survey data: thsi is, how similar the priorities were across different demographic groups.
+Whittaker noted one thing that caught him by surprise with the survey data: this is, how similar the priorities were across different demographic groups.

 “I expected to see wild swings on issues of greatest importance,” he said.
 “But whether it was political or economic or other cuts of the data, we really didn’t see that.
 People, for the most part, just want companies to treat people as human beings, whether as a worker or as a customer.
 That’s table stakes.”